tethysplatform/tethys/docs/installation/production/configuration/advanced/django_channels_layer.rst

           hosts:
           - [127.0.0.1, 6379]

+Finally, start a redis instance.
+This can easily be done with docker as shown below.

+..

+    docker run -p 6379:6379 -d redis:5

 Once the ``CHANNEL_LAYER`` has been configured, the number of ``ASGI_PROCESSES`` can be increased as in the example below:

 ..